Solving

 This page explains solving and counterparty discovery.

-In mathematical terms, solving is a constraint satisfaction problem (see the related ART report).
-Algorithm libraries, such as the Google OR-Tools library and the SCIP solver algorithm within, can be used to find solutions to these problems.
+In mathematical terms, solving is a constraint satisfaction problem (see the ).
+Algorithm libraries, such as the and the solver algorithm within, can be used to find solutions to these problems.

 Simple intents can often be directly solved by the users themselves, i.e., by gossiping and listening to intents of connected peers and running standard solving algorithms on consumer hardware (e.g., your mobile phone).
 For example, swapping Pokémon or playing rock paper scissors with your friends does not require an external solver.